Mr-Nobody003/GATE/README.md

 ```

 ### 1. Data Collection
-- The original source material consists of GATE CS textbooks in PDF format (Volumes 1, 2, and 3) stored in `public/pdfs/` they are collected from Go-Pdfs Gateoverflow repo release.
+- The original source material consists of GATE CS textbooks in PDF format (Volumes 1, 2, and 3) stored in `public/pdfs/`.
+They are collected from the Go-Pdfs Gateoverflow repo releases.
 - These PDFs are initially processed by **DataLab**, which performs OCR and structural analysis, converting the PDF pages into rich JSON documents containing bounding boxes, HTML fragments, math blocks (LaTeX), and base64-encoded images.
 - These exported JSON files are placed in the `datalab_json/` directory.